WE HAVE MOVED!!

 New Address is 270 FM 149 W. Anderson, Texas 77830

-If you need to inquire about any upcoming court dockets please call the County Court Coordinator at 936-873-4472.
+If you need to inquire about an upcoming court case please call the Court Coordinator at 936-873-4472.

 Certified copies of birth certificates are $23.00 each.

 Note: If you are needing a birth certificate to obtain a passport, please contact your county of birth as you will need to submit a "long form" birth certificate, issued by the county of your birth, to the passport office.

 Who can purchase a Birth Certificate? - Qualified applicants are defined as the person named on the certificate, i.e., mother, father, brother, sister, spouse, grandparent, legal guardian or legal representative.
 Applicants must provide valid identification.

 Note: Birth records are considered "closed" for 75 years, except to qualified applicants.
 Only Certified copies can be issued.